petzone-india/petzone-india.github.io/services.md

     learn-more-slug: "/services-physio"
   -
     service: "PetZone's Lameness Clinic"
     text: "PetZone specializes in assessing and treating lameness and mobility issues in dogs.
-Starting with Gait analysis and a complete orthopedic and Neurological exam we assess the cause of lameness and pain, its effect on the pet and the pet's family and caregivers, and are able to offer solutions from orthopedic and joint surgery to all modalities of physiotherapy including hydrotherapy, therapeutic laser and massage.
-We also assist with orthotics and mobility devices  A high rate of success has led to many happy pets and pet parents!"
+Starting with gait analysis and a complete orthopedic and neurological exam we assess the cause of lameness and pain, its effect on the pet and the pet's family and caregivers, and are able to offer solutions from orthopedic and joint surgery to all modalities of physiotherapy including hydrotherapy, therapeutic laser and massage.
+We also assist with orthotics and mobility devices.
+A high rate of success has led to many happy pets and pet parents!"
     img: "/images/services/lameness.png"
     learn-more-slug: ""
   -